-A look at five things to watch as the Atlantic Coast Conference enters Week 13 of the season:
+A look at things to watch in the Atlantic Coast Conference for Week 5:

-Compiled by AP Sports Writer Joedy McCreary in Raleigh, North Carolina
+Compiled by AP Sports Writers Aaron Beard and Joedy McCreary in Raleigh, North Carolina.